MichielStock/Kronecker.jl/docs/src/man/factorization.md

 (A \otimes B + c\cdot I) \mathbf{x} = \mathbf{b}
 ```

-The case where $A$ and $B$ are postive semi-definite occurs frequently in machine learning, for example in ridge regression.
+The case where $A$ and $B$ are positive semi-definite frequently occurs in machine learning, for example in ridge regression.

 ```@repl
 using Kronecker, LinearAlgebra # hide